LissetW/HandyBuddy/README.md

 # HandyBuddy
-Handy Buddy App for iOS
+Handy Buddy App for iOS and Android